philzook58/philzook58.github.io/_posts/2024-04-08-permutation_compile.md

 }
 ```

 This isn't enough though.
-You want to use `-O2` and the compiler can see that these aren't realy side effecting so will just delete this code.
-Plus there is no guarantee that the variable `rdi` stays in the registers `%rdi`.
+You want to use `-O2` and the compiler can see that these statements aren't really side effecting so will just delete this code.
+There is no guarantee that the variable `rdi` stays in the registers `%rdi`.
 This is true only at exactly the function entry.
+The compiler has all sorts of sometimes surprising freedom.

 So another nice trick is using a tail call giving it the output register values.
 This leaves the stack alone and just jumps to the new function (assuming that tail call optimization actually triggers).
 By giving it the same arguments, they _must_ be preserved.